andres20980/kasten-docs/docs/api.md

 The simplest way to use the API is through kubectl.
 To understand the API better refer to the following:
 © Copyright 2017-2024, Kasten, Inc.
-### latest_api_transformsets.md
-## Transform Setsï
-- Veeam Kasten Disaster Recovery
-- API and Command Line
-API Concepts
-AuditConfigs
-Profiles
-Policies
-Policy Presets
-Actions
-Transforms
-Transform Sets
-Example TransformSet Operations
-TransformSet API Type
-Blueprint Bindings
-Applications
-Restore Points
-Reports
-Repositories
-KastenDR
-StorageSecurityContext
-- API Concepts
-- AuditConfigs
-- Profiles
-- Policies
-- Policy Presets
-- Actions
-- Transforms
-- Transform Sets
-Example TransformSet Operations
-TransformSet API Type
-- Example TransformSet Operations
-- TransformSet API Type
-- Blueprint Bindings
-- Applications
-- Restore Points
-- Reports
-- Repositories
-- KastenDR
-- StorageSecurityContext
-- Monitoring
-- Auditing Veeam Kasten
-- Integrating Security Information and Event Management (SIEM) Systems
-- Reporting
-- Garbage Collector
-- Resource Requirements
-- Security Requirements
-- Support and Troubleshooting
-- Uninstalling Veeam Kasten
-- Veeam Kasten Tools
--
-- Accessing Veeam Kasten
-- API and Command Line
-- Transform Sets
-A TransformSet custom resource (CR) is used to save and reuse the set of Transforms to be used in
-Restore Actions,
-Restore Cluster Actions and
-Policies.
-### Example TransformSet Operationsï
-- Create a TransformSet
-- Update a TransformSet
-- Using a TransformSet
-- Delete a TransformSet
-### Create a TransformSetï
-The following example illustrates how to create a transform set that contains two transforms, one of which changes the deadline parameter value to 300 seconds and another one scales deployments to 3 replicas.
-### Update a TransformSetï
-To update a TransformSet, edit the spec portion of a TransformSet CR using your preferred method of submitting resource changes with kubectl.
-Once the change is submitted, Veeam Kasten will re-validate the TransformSet and update .status.validation accordingly.
-Since Veeam Kasten processes API object changes asynchronously, to avoid confusion with a previous TransformSet status, it is recommended as convention that the status portion of the TransformSet is omitted when submitting changes.
-Warning
-### Using a TransformSetï
-The following example illustrates how to use a TransformSet in a RestoreAction.
-The TransformSet will be applied to the restored application.
-### Delete a TransformSetï
-A TransformSet can be deleted using the following command.
-### TransformSet API Typeï
-The following is a complete specification of a TransformSet CR.
-To learn more about the transforms structure, see Transforms.
-© Copyright 2017-2024, Kasten, Inc.
-### latest_api_dr.md
-## KastenDRï
-- Veeam Kasten Disaster Recovery
-- API and Command Line
-API Concepts
-AuditConfigs
-Profiles
-Policies
-Policy Presets
-Actions
-Transforms
-Transform Sets
-Blueprint Bindings
-Applications
-Restore Points
-Reports
-Repositories
-KastenDR
-KastenDRReview
-KastenDRRestore
-StorageSecurityContext
-- API Concepts
-- AuditConfigs
-- Profiles
-- Policies
-- Policy Presets
-- Actions
-- Transforms
-- Transform Sets
-- Blueprint Bindings
-- Applications
-- Restore Points
-- Reports
-- Repositories
-- KastenDR
-KastenDRReview
-KastenDRRestore
-- KastenDRReview
-- KastenDRRestore
-- StorageSecurityContext
-- Monitoring
-- Auditing Veeam Kasten
-- Integrating Security Information and Event Management (SIEM) Systems
-- Reporting
-- Garbage Collector
-- Resource Requirements
-- Security Requirements
-- Support and Troubleshooting
-- Uninstalling Veeam Kasten
-- Veeam Kasten Tools
--
-- Accessing Veeam Kasten
-- API and Command Line
-- KastenDR
-The DR API group consists of two resources used to initiate a Veeam Kasten Disaster Recovery (KDR) restore operation:
-### KastenDRReviewï
-KastenDRReview is an API resource used to fetch a list of available Veeam Kasten Disaster Recovery (KDR) restore points for a provided source cluster, from a provided location profile.
-This resource provides the ability to track the progress of the operation, report on any errors encountered, and provide details regarding each available KDR restore point.
-The output is used to determine the id of a specific KDR restore point to be used in defining a KastenDRRestore resource.
-### Create a KastenDRReview Exampleï
-The following example illustrates how to create a KastenDRReview resource.
-This resource connects to the specified Veeam Kasten location profile and fetches KDR restore point information for the specified source cluster UID.
-Creating a KastenDRReview resource assumes the following prerequisites:
-- The location profile containing KDR restore points has been configured
-- The k10-dr-secret secret
-has been configured in the install namespace
-Note
-To avoid accidental, concurrent requests, only a single instance of a KastenDRReview is allowed to exist.
-### List KastenDRReviews Exampleï
-The following example illustrates listing all KastenDRReviews resources.
-The status field provides information about the available KDR restore points, operation progress and any errors.
-### Delete KastenDRReview Exampleï
-KastenDRReview API resources can be deleted.
-Functionally, this only serves to clean up the
-API representation; no restore point data will be deleted.
-### KastenDRReview API Typeï
-The following is a complete specification of the KastenDRReview resource.
-### KastenDRRestoreï
-KastenDRRestore is an API resource used to manage and track Veeam Kasten Disaster Recovery (KDR) restore operations.
-This resource allows users to:
-- Initiate a KDR restore operation from the latest
-KDR restore point
-- Initiate a KDR restore operation from a specific restore point provided by the KastenDRReview process.
-- Specify which resources to skip during the restore process (e.g., secrets, profiles).
-- Monitor the status of the restore operation, including error information, cause and the phase of the operation.
-### Create a KastenDRRestore Exampleï
-The following examples illustrate how to create a KastenDRRestore resource.
-Creating a KastenDRRestore resource assumes the following prerequisites:
-- The k10-dr-secret Secret
-has been configured in the install namespace
-To avoid accidental, concurrent requests, only a single instance of a KastenDRRestore is allowed to exist.
-### Use Latest KDR Restore Pointï
-The following example fetches all KDR restore points for the referenced source cluster and restores the latest available as of the specified point in time.
-This method can be used without first creating a KastenDRReview.
-The pointInTime parameter is optional and can only be used for review and restore operations from an immutable location profile.
-### Use Specific KDR Restore Pointï
-The following example restores using a specific KDR restore point (id), from an existing KastenDRReview resource (kastenDRReviewRef).
-### List KastenDRRestore Exampleï
-The following example illustrates listing all KastenDRRestore resources in a namespace.
-The phase column indicates the various step through which restore operation is progressing.
-### Delete KastenDRRestore Exampleï
-KastenDRRestore API resources can be deleted.
-Functionally, this only serves to clean up the
-API representation.
-### KastenDRRestore API Typeï
-The following is a complete specification of the KastenDRRestore resource.
-© Copyright 2017-2024, Kasten, Inc.
 ### latest_api_transforms.md
 ## Transformsï
 - Veeam Kasten Disaster Recovery